 Plotting

-which indicate that dates are assigned to x-axis and values to the y-axis, and color that assigns a color to the 3 series.
+Now I can plot using ggplot2.
+The 3 main arguments will be the dataset stocks, aes() which indicate that dates are assigned to x-axis and values to the y-axis, and color that assigns a color to the 3 series.
 Color is the argument that makes it possible to include more than one time series in the plot.

 After providing the 3 main arguments, I add the layer for the shape of the plot.
-I want a line as it is the most appropriate for time series, so I add the command geom_line()
+I want a line as it is the most appropriate for time series, so I add the command geom_line().

 stocks_series = tidy(stocks) %>% ggplot(aes(x=index,y=value, color=series)) + geom_line() stocks_series